stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 ## What’s Next

-Thank you for taking a break from the constant supply of AI news buzz to delve deeper into aspects of software delivery.
-If you have any questions, feel free to hop on Runme’s Discord server or create a GitHub issue.
+Thank you for taking a break from the AI news buzz to delve into what we're up to with Runme and Dagger.
+We're both incredibly grateful for the opportunity to guest contribute to Dagger's blog and love everything about the Dagger ecosystem.
+If you have any questions, feel free to find Sebastian on [Runme's Discord server](https://discord.gg/runme) (aka 'sourishkrout') or [create a GitHub issue](https://github.com/runmedev/runme/issues/new).

-In case you are already using Runme and want to get started with Dagger Shell, just create a file, e.g., called [`shell.dag`](https://github.com/runmedev/vscode-runme/blob/main/dagger/notebook/shell.dag), where the extension will auto-select Dagger Shell as your preferred runtime.
+By the way, it's super easy to get started with Dagger Shell inside of Runme, just create a file, e.g., called [`shell.dag`](https://github.com/runmedev/vscode-runme/blob/main/dagger/notebook/shell.dag), where the Runme extension will auto-select Dagger Shell as your preferred notebook shell.

 Bye-bye for now.